Surrogate-based cross-correlation for particle image velocimetry: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{article} image velocimetry~(PIV) is a non-intrusive technology for flow field measurement in experimental fluid dynamics\cite{adrian1984scattering,raffel2018particle,lee2021diffeomorphic}.
-PIV provides a quantitative vector field by analyzing the consecutive particle recordings.
-The particle images vary intensively with light illumination, particle diameters and distribution, recording settings, and the latent flow fields.
-Under such challenging circumstances, the accuracy of PIV measurement therefore could be significantly decreased.
-The specific problems are widely-recognized \textit{peak-locking}\cite{westerweel1997fundamentals,cholemari2007modeling,michaelis2016peak} and outliers\cite{westerweel2005universal,lee2017piv,lee2017outlier}.
+\textit{Particle Image Velocimetry}~(PIV) is a popular non-intrusive instrument for flow field measurement in experimental fluid dynamics\cite{adrian1984scattering,raffel2018particle,lee2021diffeomorphic}.
+PIV generates quantitative vector field by analyzing the consecutive particle recordings.
+However, the particle images are easily deteriorated in a practical measurement due to non-uniform light illumination, light reflections, background noise sources, camera dark noise, etc~\cite{honkanen2005background,deen2010image,sciacchitano2014elimination}.
+Therefore, the accuracy and robustness of PIV results could be significantly decreased, recognized as \textit{uncertainty}~\cite{sciacchitano2019uncertainty}, \textit{peak-locking}~\cite{michaelis2016peak} and/or \textit{outliers}~\cite{wang2015proper,lee2017outlier}.
+Thus, in this work, we focus on the challenging PIV estimation problem caused by the deteriorated particle recordings.